The Patriot's Primer on American Liberty (Full Copyright Text)

 Given the preeminent status of the Second Amendment, and the growing contemporary chorus of calls to amend or fully repeal it, we should be clear that our Founders never intended this inherent right to be infringed.

-Again, typical of those objections was this from Alexander Hamilton in Federalist No. 84: “Bills of rights, in the sense and in the extent in which they are contended for, are not only unnecessary in the proposed constitution, but would even be dangerous. … For why declare that things shall not be done which there is no power to do?”
+As noted previousy, typical of those objections was this from Alexander Hamilton in Federalist No. 84: “Bills of rights, in the sense and in the extent in which they are contended for, are not only unnecessary in the proposed constitution, but would even be dangerous. … For why declare that things shall not be done which there is no power to do?”

-And, we should be equally clear about what our Founders intended to convey with each clause of the Second Amendment, as affirmed by noted linguists: “A well regulated Militia being necessary to the security of a free State,” and “the right of the People to keep and bear Arms shall not be infringed.”
+We should be equally clear about what our Founders intended to convey with each clause of the Second Amendment, as affirmed by noted linguists: “A well regulated Militia being necessary to the security of a free State,” and “the right of the People to keep and bear Arms shall not be infringed.”

 The reference to “a well regulated militia” has been a subject of some dispute.